What is selenium?

 Can you absorb enough of selenium from food?

-Why is Selenium necessary for your body?
+Why is selenium necessary for your body?

 Dietary selenium is necessary for the formation of selenoproteins, which are antioxidant proteins that the body uses for a variety of purposes.
-For instance, these proteins may be able to protect your cardiovascular health, and even prevent neurological conditions.
+For instance, these proteins may be able to fight cancer, protect your cardiovascular health, and even prevent neurological conditions.

-Functions of Selenium
+Functions of selenium

-- This mineral’s immune-boosting and DNA-repairing functions are thought to be at work in providing this benefit.
+Anti-cancer functions: Studies have noted that people who consume more selenium are less at risk of developing cancer.
+This mineral’s immune-boosting and DNA-repairing functions are thought to be at work in providing this benefit.

-- Neuroprotective functions: Some studies indicate that people with lower selenium levels are more at risk of developing neurodegenerative conditions like dementia and Alzheimer’s disease.
+Neuroprotective functions: Some studies indicate that people with lower selenium levels are more at risk of developing neurodegenerative conditions like dementia and Alzheimer’s disease.

-Symptoms of Selenium deficiency
+Symptoms of selenium deficiency

 Both men and women can suffer from fertility issues when they’re deficient in selenium.
 In women, selenium deficiency can cause miscarriages, and in men, deficiency in this mineral can cause lower sperm counts.